OtherDevOpsGene/intro-to-docker/README.md

 To complete the Docker Compose lesson (Lesson 5), you'll need the Compose CLI plugin for Docker installed.
 The `install-docker.sh` script handles that.
-The cloud instance will need to be at least a `t3a.medium` (4 GiB RAM + 2 vCPU) instance with 16 GiB of storage to handle all the images and containers that run in that lesson.
+The cloud instance will need to be at least a `t3.medium` or `t3a.medium` (4 GiB RAM + 2 vCPU) instance with 16 GiB of storage to handle all the images and containers that run in that lesson.

 ## Final check